Learn About Dental for Seniors on Medicare

 - Your budget; and

-- How badly you need dental work right now.
+- How much dental work you need right now.

-I want to help you save as much money as possible and get some peace-of-mind.
+We want to help you save as much money as possible and get some peace of mind.
 So, let’s discuss your options.

 For most seniors, there are four basic choices: